srajangarg/mesh-simplify/README.md

 ## Mesh Simplification with Quadirc Errors

+I implemented a surface simplification algorithm which produces high quality approximations of polygonal meshes.
+It uses iterative contractions of vertex pairs which minimize a quadric error metric, to produce simplified meshes with high resemblance to the original.
+Based on the paper by M. Garland et al.

 ## Sample Results

 We decimate edges to reduce the number of faces in these three examples.
 The number of faces is each shape is mentioned.